Iran appears to have held onto far more missile power than the Trump administration is saying out loud.

 That matters because public understatement can distort the next U.S. move, from deterrence to diplomacy to war planning.

-The move: According to officials cited in the CBS News report, about half of Iran’s ballistic missile stockpile and its launch systems were still intact at the start of the ceasefire in early April.
+According to officials cited in the CBS News report, about half of Iran’s ballistic missile stockpile and its launch systems were still intact at the start of the ceasefire in early April.
 That suggests Iran came out of the conflict with more firepower than the public line implies.
 It also means the ceasefire did not wipe out the threat the way some statements may suggest.

-Why this fits Global Power Plays: This story is about a foreign state’s military capacity shaping U.S. policy and the wider international security picture.
+This story is about a foreign state’s military capacity shaping U.S. policy and the wider international security picture.
 The main mechanism is cross-border power pressure, not domestic procedure or messaging alone.
 Iran’s remaining arsenal changes the leverage on every side of the conflict.

-Who this hits: U.S. policymakers have to plan around a threat that may be larger than the public has been told.
+U.S. policymakers have to plan around a threat that may be larger than the public has been told.
 Allies in the region also have to read the same signal and decide how exposed they are.
 And ordinary people can get caught in the gap when leaders talk tough but still have to manage a real military risk behind the scenes.

 Watch whether U.S. officials revise their public description of Iran’s remaining arsenal.